Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: INTRODUCTION

+Together, these challenges motivate an efficient deformable reconstruction framework that is robust to surgical tool occlusions and explicitly evaluated for geometric reliability.
 This paper proposes Diff2DGS, a two-stage framework for deformable intraoperative 3D reconstruction.
-First, we enhance diffusion-based mask inpainting by integrating temporal video priors to restore tissues occluded by surgical instruments.
-Next, we apply the 2D Gaussian Splatting (2DGS) \cite{2dgs0} method to surgical scenes using a learnable deformable model (LDM) that explicitly accounts for dynamic tissue deformation and anatomical geometry.
-The depth information of the reconstruction results is further optimized using adaptive depth loss weights to achieve high-fidelity reconstruction.
-We evaluate Diff2DGS on three publicly available datasets utilising the da Vinci robotic sytem: EndoNeRF \cite{surgey_nerf0}, StereoMIS \cite{stereomis}, and SCARED.
+First, we enhance diffusion-based mask inpainting by integrating temporal video priors to restore tissue occluded by surgical instruments.
+Second, we extend 2D Gaussian Splatting (2DGS) \cite{2dgs0} to surgical scenes using a Learnable Deformation Model (LDM) that accounts for dynamic tissue deformation and anatomical geometry.
+We further optimize reconstruction geometry using an adaptive depth loss.
+We evaluate Diff2DGS on three publicly available da Vinci robotic surgery datasets: EndoNeRF \cite{surgey_nerf0}, StereoMIS \cite{stereomis}, and SCARED~\cite{scared}.
 Overall, our main contributions are as follows: